 The ornaments are finished!
 They look so sweet and are such a fun craft you can make for the holidays!

 I hope you enjoyed this fun Christmas gift idea!
-These DIY polymer clay Christmas ornaments were so fun to make.
+I love making handmade Christmas ornaments this time of year and these clay ornaments were so fun to make!
 Be sure to check out the other awesome ideas being shared this week by Team Creative Crafts!

 How to Download the Free Clay Ornament

 Template Download the Free File!
 The template I used in this tutorial is in my Resource Library under Christmas.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!